-Social scientists have long proposed a link between cooperation and religion (Wilson 2002; Wright 2009).
-Even in the smallest scale societies, ethnographers have argued that participation in communal rituals strengthens group solidarity and improved social harmony (Whitehouse & Lanman 2014).
+Social scientists have long proposed a link between cooperation and religion (Wilson 2002, Wright 2009).
+Even in the smallest-scale societies, ethnographers have argued that participation in communal rituals strengthens group solidarity and improves social harmony (Whitehouse & Lanman 2014).
 Recently, experimentalists have begun to put these ethnographic speculations to the test through both systematic field studies and laboratory experiments (Fischer & Xygalatas 2014).
-Laboratory studies, for example, have shown that synchronous movements, like dancing or marching, foster greater solidarity and more cooperation (Lang et al. 2017; Launay et al. 2016).
-Consistent with the multi-level account above, both ethnographic and historical studies reveal how intergroup competition has driven the diffusion of effective rituals and devotions (McNeill 1995; Sosis & Bressler 2003).
+Laboratory studies, for example, have shown that synchronous movements, like dancing or marching, foster greater solidarity and more cooperation (Lang et al. 2017, Launay et al. 2016).
+Consistent with the multilevel account above, both ethnographic and historical studies reveal how intergroup competition has driven the diffusion of effective rituals and devotions (McNeill 1995, Sosis & Bressler 2003).
 This suggests that deep in our evolutionary history, intergroup competition was favoring social norms and rituals that increased cooperation.

-However, because they evolved to bond face-to-face communities, group-bonding rituals would not have helped, and may have even hindered, the scaling up of cooperation to larger 'imagined communities' in which thousands of individuals interact, exchange and cooperate.
-To facilitate this degree of scaling up, researchers have argued that cultural evolution, by anchoring on our species' innate capacities to entertain the existence of supernatural agents, favored the emergence of increasingly powerful and morally concerned deities (or supernatural forces) who monitor and punish non-cooperative or anti-social actions, such as murder, theft or adultery (Norenzayan et al. 2016).
-Over time, beliefs about these beings evolved to increase their effectiveness: gods expanded their range of moral concerns (e.g., honesty towards strangers), ability to monitor norm-violators (e.g. mind-reading abilities, omniscience), and power to punish (e.g. controlling the afterlife).
-Here, consistent with models of social norms based on costly sanctioning, gods are turned into super-punishers who can confer costs in this life and the next.
+However, because they evolved to bond face-to-face communities, group-bonding rituals did not help, and may have even hindered, the scaling up of cooperation to larger imagined communities in which thousands of individuals interact, exchange, and cooperate.
+To facilitate this degree of scaling up, researchers have argued that cultural evolution, by anchoring on our species' innate capacities to entertain the existence of supernatural agents, favored the emergence of increasingly powerful and morally concerned deities (or supernatural forces) who monitor and punish noncooperative or antisocial actions, such as murder, theft, or adultery (Norenzayan et al. 2016).
+Over time, beliefs about these beings evolved to increase their effectiveness: Gods expanded their range of moral concerns (e.g., honesty toward strangers), ability to monitor norm violators (e.g., mind-reading abilities, omniscience), and power to punish (e.g., controlling the afterlife).
+Here, consistent with models of social norms based on costly sanctioning, gods are turned into super punishers who can impose costs in this life and the next.

-A key psychological test of this hypothesis is whether people who believe in more powerful, moralizing gods are indeed more inclined to cooperate with co-religionists.
-Establishing this correlation, researchers have shown that individuals from diverse religious traditions who report stronger beliefs in more powerful moralizing gods are more fair-minded in experiments with anonymous (and distant) co-religionists (Lang et al. 2019) and more supportive of public goods (Atkinson & Bourrat 2011).
-To examine whether supernatural agents can indeed cause people to behave more cooperatively, many studies have shown that when primed with thoughts of god (Shariff et al. 2016; White et al. 2019), and specifically thoughts of supernatural punishment (Yilmaz & Bahçekapili 2016), believers become more fair-minded, cooperative and honest with strangers.
-Together with historical and cross-cultural data supporting the claim that gods became increasingly morally-concerned, powerful and punishing over historical time (Botero et al. 2014), this psychological evidence suggests that religions may have evolved culturally in ways that alter people's psychology and thereby permit the scaling up of societies.
+A key psychological test of this hypothesis is whether people who believe in more powerful, moralizing gods are indeed more inclined to cooperate with coreligionists.
+Establishing this correlation, researchers have shown that individuals from diverse religious traditions who report stronger beliefs in more powerful moralizing gods are more fair-minded in experiments with anonymous (and distant) coreligionists (Lang et al. 2019) and more supportive of public goods (Atkinson & Bourrat 2011).
+To examine whether supernatural agents can indeed cause people to behave more cooperatively, many studies have shown that when primed with thoughts of god (Shariff et al. 2016, White et al. 2019), and specifically thoughts of supernatural punishment (Yilmaz & Bahçekapili 2016), believers become more fair-minded, cooperative, and honest with strangers.
+Together with historical and cross-cultural data supporting the claim that gods became increasingly morally concerned, powerful, and punishing over historical time (Botero et al. 2014), this psychological evidence suggests that religions may have evolved culturally in ways that have altered people's psychology and thereby permitted the scaling up of societies.